5 Minute Body is now The Primal

 • Pemmican and Sausage: Tallow is a good addition to homemade sausage and pemmican.
 Also, it is an excellent choice for camping or survival food due to its stability and nutritional content [18].

-• Skincare: Tallow is used as an excellent ingredient in skincare, particularly in the form of tallow balm.
-Grass-fed tallow is rich in skin-friendly nutrients like vitamins and fatty acids, which makes it a perfect moisturizer that deeply nourishes and soothes skin conditions like eczema [19].
+• Skincare: Whipped tallow balm is used as an excellent ingredient in skincare.
+Grass-fed tallow soap is rich in skin-friendly nutrients like vitamins and fatty acids, which makes it a perfect moisturizer that deeply nourishes and soothes skin conditions like eczema [19].

 • Soap Making: Tallow is used for soap making and provides hardness to soap bars.
 Additionally, it offers skin benefits like improved hydration and elasticity and is considered a sustainable alternative to other fats like palm oil in soap production [20].